-Frank Lucas, the Harlem dope-dealer who Denzel Washington made famous in American Gangster, is remembered by his friend, Mark Jacobson, the man who first told his story as “The Return of Superfly” in New York magazine and then stayed friends with his subject over the years until his death this month
+Frank Lucas, the Harlem dope-dealer who Denzel Washington made famous in American Gangster, is remembered by his friend, Mark Jacobson, the man who first told his story as “The Return of Superfly” in New York magazine and then stayed friends with his subject over the years until his death in May of 2019

 The other day, after reports of his death began to circulate on the internet, I was thinking about the first time I ever met Frank Lucas, the old school Harlem drug pusher portrayed by Denzel Washington in the movie American Gangster.
 According to current IMDB box office reports, the 2007 film has now grossed in excess of $266 million dollars which doesn’t include numerous spin-offs like the soundtrack album made by Jay-Z and who knows how many bootleg whatevers.
 That said, back in the winter of 2000, when I knocked on the door of Lucas’ publicly subsidized apartment across from Newark’s gold-domed City Hall, the prospect of such riches seemed exceedingly far-fetched.